-- Kontakte 9th edition eBook by Tschirner et al. from McGraw-Hill through UFALLACCESS (Links to an external site.) - Note: McGraw-Hill offers a two-week free trial of the eBook and Connect.
-Please use your UF email address if you use this option and remember to purchase full access before the trial expires. - Note: This textbook will be used in GER1131 and GER2200.
-Some students find it helpful to have a printed version of the textbook, which is available at additional cost as a loose-leaf. - Connect electronic Workbook/Lab Manual (eWBLM) to accompany Kontakte - Included in the textbook package available through UFALLACCESS (Links to an external site.) - Students can "opt-in" to Connect access for a reduced price and pay for these materials through their student account.
+- Kontakte 9th edition eBook by Tschirner et al. from McGraw-Hill through UF All Access (Links zu einer externen Website). - Note: McGraw-Hill offers a two-week free trial of Connect.
+Please use your UF email address if you use this option and remember to purchase full access before the trial expires. - Note: Kontakte will be used for GER 2200.
+Some students find it helpful to have a printed version of the textbook, which is available at additional cost as a loose-leaf. - Connect electronic Workbook/Lab Manual (eWBLM) to accompany Kontakte. - Included in the textbook package available through UF All Access (Links zu einer externen Website). - Students will have the option to "opt-in" to Connect access for a reduced price and pay for these materials through their student account.
 Opting-in by following the instructions provided will provide the most affordable option.
-The opt-in portal should be available a few days before start of term. - Whenever you encounter issues with Connect, please always first contact McGraw-Hill Customer Service and Technical Support (Links to an external site.).
+The opt-in portal should be available a few days before start of term. - Whenever you encounter issues with Connect, please always first contact McGraw-Hill Customer Service and Technical Support (Links zu einer externen Website).